 - 1. Identify and describe common factors in psychotherapy. - 2.
 Delineate the difference between empirically-supported and evidence-based practice and describe diversity considerations in these contexts. - 3.
-Explain the basics of IPT, ACT, DBT, EFT/EFFT, and MI including identifying the basic principles, common techniques, appropriate populations, and evidence-base. - 4.
-Interpret the course content in the context of their own professional development, reflecting on their development as a clinician. - 5.
+Explain the basics of IPT, ACT, DBT, EFT/EFFT, and MI including identifying the basic principles, common techniques, and appropriate populations for usage. - 4.
+Gain knowledge of Play therapy, Art therapy, IFS, and online therapy. - 5.
+Interpret the course content in the context of their own professional development, reflecting on their development as a clinician. - 6.
 Explain and demonstrate a specific psychotherapy technique or skill of interest to developing clinicians with consideration of diversity issues.

-- 6. Be a fully engaged participant in activities demonstrating aspects/techniques of psychotherapy. - 7.
-Actively reflect on their strengths and challenges as a developing clinician, interpersonal styles, biases, and coping strategies. - 8.
+- 7. Be a fully engaged participant in activities demonstrating aspects/techniques of psychotherapy. - 8.
+Actively reflect on their strengths and challenges as a developing clinician, interpersonal styles, biases, and coping strategies. - 9.
 Demonstrate appropriate academic independence, tolerance of a degree of uncertainty, personal organization, and time management in completing assigned course tasks.